Perkyrain/SerpentAI_wiki/Training-a-Context-Classifier.md

 1. Manually bring the game to the area that represents the *main_menu* context.
 2. Start a context frame capture: `serpent capture context SuperHexagon 0.5 main_menu`
 3. While the capture is running, interact with the game to generate as much visual variety as possible without leaving what you would consider the current context.
-4. Wait until you have at least 200 frames captured (more is better!) and click the terminal and press Ctrl-C.
+4. Wait until you have at least 200 frames captured (more is better!) and click the terminal, let it save everything to disk, and press Ctrl-C.
 5. If you browse to *datasets/collect_frames_for_context/main_menu* you should see the captured frames.
 6. Repeat until you have all other contexts captured.